Emergency Fleet Corporation: Actions

 The shipbuilding program was concluded with the 9 May 1922 delivery of the ship completed and delivered as Western World, launched as Nutmeg State 17 September 1921, by Bethlehem Shipbuilding Corporation at Sparrows Point, Maryland.

 Ships built under the EFC were common in commerce after the war even while many were laid up.
-Twenty years later in the crisis of shipping before the U.S. began wartime production, to some extent using the USSB/EFC model again, the British need for hulls brought many of the old laid up ships now under Maritime Commission control into that war.
+Twenty years later in the crisis of shipping before the U.S. began wartime production, to some extent using the USSB/EFC model again, the British need for hulls brought many of the old laid up ships then under Maritime Commission control into that war.

 Controversies

 Emergency Fleet Corporation Design 1001, Ferris type, photo of the USS Banago (ID # 3810).

 Incomplete merchant ships laid up at Seattle, Washington, circa early to mid-1919, probably the storage facility at Seattle used by the Northern Pacific Division of the Emergency Fleet Corporation for wooden cargo ships it accepted without engines after the World War I Armistice.
 Naval History & Heritage Command, Online Library of Selected Images, Photo #: NH 43179.

 The EFC was a subject of controversy.
 The armistice took effect before the yards, Hog Island being by far the largest and most publicized, reached full production and the expense was very large.
 The wooden ship program in particular resulted in a large number of hulls with no useful purpose that were then a disposal problem.
 Gearing up for wartime production produced a glut of ships and a market problem with peace.
 In retrospect some considered the entire effort waste.
 There were allegations of fraud, with one involving charges and civil suits against Charles W. Morse.

 The USSB and EFC are used by both those of the opinion government is too close to industry in collaboration for war projects and those with the view government should stay out of such matters and a source of waste even in national emergency.